The importance of cutting Islamic State's lifeline | The Japan Times

-The fall of Aleppo last month to the Russia-backed forces of Syrian President Bashar Assad has spurred yet another wave of discussion about the prospects for ending the civil war.
+FREIBURG, Germany – The fall of Aleppo last month to the Russia-backed forces of Syrian President Bashar Assad has spurred yet another wave of discussion about the prospects for ending the civil war.
 Despite the recent countrywide cease-fire, guaranteed by Turkey and Russia, between Assad’s forces and most rebel groups, most seem to agree that the conflict is far from over.
 After all, the Islamic State militant group has not agreed to anything — and is not going to.

 These observers are right about one thing: The war in Syria will not end until Islamic State is defeated.
 But the belief, espoused by many, that the fall of Raqqa — Islamic State’s self-declared capital — will achieve that goal is, to be frank, wrong.